rybchynski/rybchynski/README.md

 # Hi there ✋ I'm Yuriy

 - :ukraine: I live in Lutsk, Ukraine
-- 💻 I am an web developer at Creative Propulsion Labs
+- 💻 I am a web developer at Creative Propulsion Labs
 - 🐟 Most of the time I'm writing code on PHP and JavaScript.
 I am a big fan of Golang and use it every time when I need to do something extremely fast and stressless.
 - 📬 You can easily shoot me an email at yuriyrybchynski.dev@gmail.com